George Paton Smith

 George Paton Smith (1829 – 9 December 1877) was a politician and Attorney-General of Victoria.

 Smith was born at Berwick-on-Tweed, England, son of James Smith and Jessie née Paton.
-In 1855 he emigrated to Victoria (Australia) and started as a draper in Sandhurst (now Bendigo).
-In 1858 he relinquished business, and took employment in Melbourne as a reporter on the Argus.
-The next year he became editor of the Leader, the weekly journal published in connection with the Melbourne Age; and of the latter paper was subsequently sub-editor and, for a short time, editor.
+In 1855 he emigrated to Victoria, Australia and started as a draper in Sandhurst (now Bendigo).
+In 1858 he relinquished business, and took employment in Melbourne as a reporter on The Argus.
+The next year he became editor of the Leader, the weekly journal published in connection with The Age and of the latter paper was subsequently sub-editor and, for a short time, editor.

 Whilst engaged as a journalist, Smith was admitted to the Victorian Bar in September 1861, and in 1865 was elected to the Victorian Legislative Assembly for South Bourke as a Liberal and Protectionist.
 From July 1868 to September 1869 Smith was Attorney-General in the second James McCulloch Ministry, but at the General Election in January 1871 he did not seek re-election for South Bourke.